apache/incubator-ponymail-foal/DOCKER.md

 Update config.js to allow local login
 =====================================

-If you wish to test functions that require login, update config.js to enable the two logins.
+If you wish to test functions that require log in, update config.js to enable the two logins.

 Connect to the server
 =====================